atishmahali/HyperBoard/README.md

 Click on the Load unpacked button.
 In the dialog that appears, navigate to the directory where your extension files are located and select the folder.

+#USE 75% DISPLAY FOR A BETTER CSS VIEW

 ```